2022 Sacramento shooting: Reactions

 President Joe Biden called on the United States Congress to work on new gun control measures.
-He proposed a requirement of checking people's background for gun purchases and a ban of ghost guns (privately made firearms), assault weapons and high-capacity magazines.
+He proposed a requirement of checking people's background for gun purchases and a ban of privately made firearms, assault weapons and high-capacity magazines.
 Most of these were already enforced in California and the state has the strictest gun control laws out of any U.S. state.

-California Governor Gavin Newsom condemned the shooting and called for stricter gun laws, tweeting, “We cannot continue to let gun violence be the new normal.”
+California Governor Gavin Newsom condemned the shooting and called for stricter gun laws, tweeting, "We cannot continue to let gun violence be the new normal."

 Michael Ault, executive director of Downtown Sacramento Partnership, said that the city is in the process of reinforcing public safety by adding lights and security cameras and implementing laws.
 Mayor Darrell Steinberg said the city has invested $8.1 million to provide better lighting and security.

 On the night of the shooting, a candlelight vigil was held at Cesar Chavez Plaza on 10th Street, where people prayed and called for peace.
 Another vigil was held on the evening of April 4.
 Sacramento community members brought candles, balloons and flowers to the streets closed by the police.

 An NBA game played later that day in the Golden 1 Center between the Sacramento Kings and the Golden State Warriors started with a moment of silence for the victims.
 Pop group Aly & AJ and their touring group offered their sympathy for the victims and first responders; the group had been performing at the Crest Theatre, and their tour bus had been caught in the crossfire of the shooting, with no injuries reported from their group.